mountaintom/mcu8051ide-1.4.9-mt/README.md

 This version has the option for the c11 code standard added to the compilier configuration menu.

+#### Check releases or branch(es) for updated code.

+This code is being tested on a Raspberry Pi.
+This version is run with the command ./main.tcl while inside the mcu8051ide-1.4.9-mt/lib directory.

+If not all the supporting libraries are installed on your system, try installing mcu8051ide from a package (sudo apt-get install mcu8051ide).
+This will install an older version, however it should install the dependencies needed for this newer version to work.

+Will try to get this running on a Mac, also.

 ---- Orginal Readme for MCU8051ide ----

 MCU 8051 IDE v1.4.9